|

 . . .

-On the other hand, Bush has referred to the system going 'broke' in 2042.
-That date arises from the anticipated depletion of the Trust Fund, so Bush's language 'seem[s] to suggest that there's something there that goes away in 2042.'
+However, even right-leaning politicians have been inconsistent with the language they use when referencing Social Security.
+For example, Bush has referred to the system going "broke" in 2042.
+That date arises from the anticipated depletion of the Trust Fund, so Bush's language "seem[s] to suggest that there's something there that goes away in 2042."
 Specifically, in 2042 and for many decades thereafter, the Social Security system can continue to pay benefits, but benefit payments will be constrained by the revenue base from the 12.4% FICA (Social Security payroll) tax on wages.
 According to the Social Security trustees, continuing payroll tax revenues at the rate of 12.4% will enable Social Security to pay about 74% of promised benefits during the 2040s, with this ratio falling to about 70% by the end of the forecast period in 2080.

 [footnotes and links omitted]

-Another idea: A ˝% tax on stock transactions.
-Taxes on financial transactions have a long and distinguished history; influential economist John Maynard Keynes was an early advocate for their wider use in the 1930s.
-According to Labor Notes, taxing each stock transaction "would cut down on Wall Street speculation and produce enough money to make Social Security solvent for the next 75 years—and raise benefits, too."
+Another idea: A financial transactions tax.
+Financial taxes have a long and distinguished history; influential economist John Maynard Keynes was an early advocate for their wider use in the 1930s.
+According to Labor Notes, taxing each transaction "would cut down on Wall Street speculation and produce enough money to make Social Security solvent for the next 75 years—and raise benefits, too."

 |